mrsuh/elliptic-curves-math/README.md

-Little library for math in elliptic curves.
+Little library for elliptic curves math.
 Used for thesis project.